haozhg/sql-agent/README.md

 - `pip install csv-to-sqlite` and `ls fifa.csv | csv-to-sqlite -o fifa.db`

 ### Start SQL Agent
+The SQL Agent relies on a LLM (in this case GPT-3 or GPT-3.5) to help planning the task, and generating SQL queries.

 ```
 # create venv
 python3 -m venv .venv